-The west coast of Ireland offers panoramic views of the Atlantic as well as the rugged coastline, adding a unique drama to movies that feature the Cliffs of Moher.
+The west coast of Ireland offers panoramic views of the Atlantic as well as the rugged coastline, adding a unique drama to movies that feature the Cliffs of Moher, which are one of the most famous landmarks in Ireland.
 Traditional tales enriched with magic are often embedded in Irish folklore, and the mystical surroundings only compliment such stories.

 From the cliff edge to the ocean, this beautiful part of County Clare makes a lasting impression.
 Here are five amazing Irish movies that feature the Cliffs of Moher.
 How many have you seen?

 5. Leap Year (2010) – a romantic comedy

 Irish-American movie Leap Year was filmed on Inishmore, one of the three Aran Islands, with the gorgeous Cliffs of Moher in the background.
 The pinnacle moment was shot on Dun Aengus, but it remains one of the movies to feature panoramic views of the Wild Atlantic Way and the infamous cliffs.

 The story unfolds when hopeless romantic Anna, played by Amy Adams, travels to Ireland with a view to proposing to her boyfriend on February 29.
 Her journey, however, doesn’t run smooth and she ends up on the shores of the west coast.

 Love it or loath it, Leap Year is a classic rom-com with predictable characters and an even more predictable storyline.
 This is often enough to make the perfect entertainment…that and the stunning settings of the Emerald Isle.